You’ll know that you're covered whenever you use a rental for work.

 For example, if your employee uses a personal vehicle to remove temporary signs for your business and there is an accident, your HNOA coverage can help pay expenses if someone other than your employee is injured or property is damaged.

-It’s important to note that this coverage is offered on an “excess basis” — meaning it kicks in once the employee’s personal auto coverage reaches its limit or their insurance company denies coverage.
+It’s important to note that this coverage is offered on an “excess basis” — meaning it kicks in once the employee’s personal car coverage reaches its limit or their insurance company denies coverage.

 Your HNOA policy can cover lawyer fees, and other legal expenses and judgments up to your policy limit.

-Commercial auto insurance with hired and non-owned auto coverage is an important part of your business insurance package.
+Commercial auto insurance with hired and non-owned car coverage is an important part of your business insurance package.
 However, there are some damages it does not cover, including:

-It’s also important to consider other coverage options to make sure you are protected from additional risks:
+It’s also important to consider other business insurance coverage options to make sure you are protected from additional risks:

 Most businesses purchase general liability insurance so they are protected from financial losses if someone other than an employee gets injured or there is damage to someone’s property in an accident that doesn’t involve driving.
 You can add tools and equipment insurance to this policy to help pay for repair and replacement costs if your gear is damaged, stolen or lost.